Qantas forecasts domestic capacity will soon leap beyond pre-pandemic levels

+Aerospace & DefenseQantas forecasts domestic capacity will soon leap beyond pre-pandemic levels

-SYDNEY (Reuters) - Qantas Airways Ltd said it expected domestic travel would top pre-pandemic levels next financial year as it raised its forecast for the current quarter on the back of strong demand in a country nearly free of COVID-19.
+Qantas Airways Ltd (QAN.AX) said it expected domestic travel would top pre-pandemic levels next financial year as it raised its forecast for the current quarter on the back of strong demand in a country nearly free of COVID-19.

 A return to 90% of pre-pandemic domestic capacity in the fourth quarter ending June 30 will allow it to report positive cashflow and begin repairing a balance sheet burdened by extra debt that helped get it through the pandemic, Chief Executive Alan Joyce said on Thursday.